Savings .com.au

 It’s also important to consider whether a fixed or variable rate is more suitable to an individual’s risk tolerance and market expectations.

 Finally, mortgage lenders must provide a comparison rate, which factors in both the interest owed on a home loan product and any additional costs or fees charged to a borrower.
-Comparing one product’s comparison rate against another's can be a surefire way to identify which of the two offers more bang for buck.
+Comparing one product’s comparison rate against another's can be a solid way to identify which offers more bang for buck.

 Loan features

-Loan features like interest-only payments, the ability to make extra repayments, redraw facilities, and offset accounts, can significantly influence the success of a person’s property investment journey.
+Loan features like unlimited extra repayments, redraw facilities, and offset accounts can significantly influence the success of a person’s property investment journey.
+If any of the preceding terms are unfamiliar to you, we’d recommend reading up on them as soon as possible because each can help lower the overall cost of the loan.

 Fees and charges

-And don’t forget, some loans might have lower interest rates but higher fees, which could affect the total cost.
+And don’t forget, some loans might have lower interest rates but higher fees, which could affect the total cost - this is where the comparison rate comes in handy.

 Many property investors choose to make IO repayments, as they might be aiming to capitalise on the eventual sale of their property and don’t value paying down their debt in the meantime.